ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
-            var returnTo = "returnTo_example";  // string | The URL to return the browser to after the flow was completed. (optional) var loginChallenge = "loginChallenge_example";  // string | Ory OAuth 2.0 Login Challenge.
+            var returnTo = "returnTo_example";  // string? | The URL to return the browser to after the flow was completed. (optional) var loginChallenge = "loginChallenge_example";  // string? | Ory OAuth 2.0 Login Challenge.
 If set will cooperate with Ory OAuth2 and OpenID to act as an OAuth2 server / OpenID Provider.
 The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/registration?login_challenge=abcde`).
-This feature is compatible with Ory Hydra when not running on the Ory Network. (optional) var afterVerificationReturnTo = "afterVerificationReturnTo_example";  // string | The URL to return the browser to after the verification flow was completed.
+This feature is compatible with Ory Hydra when not running on the Ory Network. (optional) var afterVerificationReturnTo = "afterVerificationReturnTo_example";  // string? | The URL to return the browser to after the verification flow was completed.
 After the registration flow is completed, the user will be sent a verification email.
-Upon completing the verification flow, this URL will be used to override the default `selfservice.flows.verification.after.default_redirect_to` value. (optional) var organization = "organization_example";  // string |  (optional)
+Upon completing the verification flow, this URL will be used to override the default `selfservice.flows.verification.after.default_redirect_to` value. (optional) var organization = "organization_example";  // string? |  (optional)

             try
             {